medo/Pandas-Farm/README.md

 # Panda Farm

-An easy tool to parallelize and distribute your pandas dataframe operation across your cluster or your personal machines.
+An easy tool to parallelize and distribute your python pandas dataframe operation across your cluster or your personal machines.
+Although, in theory, you can distribute arbitrary python functions with Panda-Farm but it was built and tested to work with Pandas Dataframes

 ## Getting Started

+To quickly get started with Panda Farm you need 3 instacens running
+- Master: which manges, schedules and relay the data
+- Slave(s): which compute the functions
+- Driver: from which you can submit code to Panda Farm cluster

 ### Master